zoidor/MLTests/segmentation/README.md

-Open to IPython notebook for visualizing the analysis and the models.
+Open to IPython notebook (Test Segmentation FPN.ipynb) for visualizing the analysis and the models.